winstxnhdw/flask-boilerplate/README.md

 ## Installation

-Only support Arch and Debian-based installations.
+Only Arch and Debian-based installations are supported.

 ```bash
 sh requirements.sh